 Keep Your Pet Healthy with Annual Visits

 It’s recommended that each year you visit your primary care physician for an annual visit.
 During this visit your doctor checks your height, weight, and blood pressure and they will also listen to your heart and lungs.
-This wellness visit is a key to helping you live a healthier life, and often times catching diseases and other health conditions in their early stages.
+This wellness visit is key to helping you live a healthier life, and often times catching diseases and other health conditions in their early stages.

 For dogs, vaccinations against distemper, parvovirus, parainfluenza and adenovirus, as well as the bacteria Bordetella are considered core vaccinations.
 For cats, core vaccines are feline herpes virus, calicivirus and panleukopenia.
 Depending on location and lifestyle, other vaccinations may be strongly recommended including vaccinations against leptospirosis, canine influenza, Feline Leukemia virus and others.
-An annual appointment also allows your veterinarian to discuss your pet’s lifestyle and habits to develop the best vaccine protocol to protect them from illnesses.
+An annual appointment allows your veterinarian to discuss your pet’s lifestyle and habits and to develop the best vaccine protocol to protect them from illnesses.